MicrosoftDocs/SupportArticles-docs/support/entra/entra-id/app-integration/troubleshoot-authorization-requestdenied-graph-api.md

 ## Troubleshooting Microsoft Graph API by using Postman

-The following sample uses [app-only authentication](/entra/identity-platform/permissions-consent-overview#app-only-access-access-without-a-user) with Entra ID in Postman.
+The following example uses [app-only authentication](/entra/identity-platform/permissions-consent-overview#app-only-access-access-without-a-user) with Entra ID in Postman.

 ### Step 1: Locate the application ID, client secret and token endpoints of your app

 1. Log in to [Azure portal](https://portal.azure.com).
 Go to **App registrations**, and select your app registration.
 1. On the **Overview** page, record the **Application (client) ID**.
 1. Select **Endpoints**.
-It provides the information such as token endpoints that will be used in the Postman configuration.
-This sample use auth2.0 and token to authenticate with the Entra ID.
+It provides information, such as token endpoints, that will be used in the Postman configuration.
+This article uses OAuth 2.0 and token-based authentication with Entra ID.
 In this case, you should record the **OAuth 2.0 token endpoint (v2)**.
     ![Screenshot of checking the endpoints of the app registration.](./media/troubleshoot-authorization-requestdenied-graph-api/check-endpoints.png)
 1. In the **Manage** section, select **Certificates & secrets**.
 Create a new client secret or use existing client secret for testing.